jstagge/jwrpm_editorial_2023/README.md

 If you would like to simply recreate the results of Stagge et al. (2023, in review), you may run the following in R after setting the working directory to the downloaded folder:

 ```
-source("00_run_all.R")
+source("run_all.R")
 ```
 You will find the results under output/figures/fig_1.

 ### Running scripts individually
 Alternatively, you may open and run each file in order.
-Code is numbered based on the order of operations:
+The code is numbered based on the order of operations.

 ```
 source("01_preparation.R")
 source("02_jwrpm_fig1.R")
 ```
+You will find the results under output/figures/fig_1.

 ## Software versions
 All code is written in the R language.